bruvellu/terebratalia-wnts/wnt.md

 ## Frizzled genes are expressed throughout embryogenesis

-Frizzleds are seven-pass transmembrane proteins with an extracellular cystein-rich domain that act as receptors in Wnt signaling pathways [@Huang2004-di].
+Frizzled genes encode seven-pass transmembrane proteins with an extracellular cystein-rich domain that act as receptors in Wnt signaling pathways [@Huang2004-di].
 There are five Frizzled subfamilies in metazoans [@MacDonald2012-ri], but the subfamily *fz3/6* is only found in tunicates and vertebrates [@Croce2006-cy].
 In the brachiopod *T. transversa*, we identified a total of four Frizzled genes with a single ortholog for the *fz1/2/7*, *fz5/8*, *fz9/10*, and *fz4* subfamilies (@fig:fzd-tree).